X-Rated Critics Organization

 The X-Rated Critics Organization (XRCO) is a group of writers and editors from the American adult entertainment industry who each year present awards in recognition of achievement within the industry.
-After the controversy and criticism of the Best Erotic Scene win for the movie Virginia in 1984 at the Adult Film Association of America awards, the XRCO and its "Heart-On Awards" were founded.
+After the controversy and criticism of the Best Erotic Scene win for the movie Virgin in 1984 at the Adult Film Association of America awards, the XRCO and its "Heart-On Awards" were founded.

 History

 The organization was founded in 1984, consisting of writers from Los Angeles, New York City and Philadelphia.
 Jim Holliday, AVN Award-winning producer and historian, is considered the founding father of the X-Rated Critics Organization.
 After Holliday's death, the position of XRCO Historian was temporarily filled by XRCO founding member Bill Margold until 2006.
 James Avalon, a former editor of Adam Film World’s special editions, was also a founding member of XRCO.

 XRCO's original Chairman, Jared Rutter, stepped down in 2004 and is now recognized as an "Honorary Chairman".
 The current co-Chairmen are "Dirty Bob" Krotts and Dick Freeman.